snaveerafrizvi/Employee_Attrition_ML/README.md

 *  The detailed analysis and report
 *  All code, tables and figures

+## Programming Languages and Tools used

+All code is in Python

 ## Data Source

 This Project uses results from an HR survey publicly available on Kaggle.